Villavu/Simba/Source/ide/README.md

-Files only used by the IDE
+Files only used by the IDE part of Simba.